slk333/lib-ogame/README.md

 ## costs

-Get the cost of structures, ships and defense:
+Get the cost of structures, ships and defenses:

 ```typescript
 getStructureCost("crystalMine", 9)